 Verborgh et al. proposed a method (RESTdesc) \cite{verborgh2017pragmatic, verborgh2014serendipitous} to automatically find a path to reach a specific goal by executing a set of steps sequentially.
+RESTdesc is built with semantic web technology and describes the states as well state transitions in N3 logic \cite{berners2008n3logic}.
+It inherits the expressive and reasoning power, as well as the openness in linking data.
 By stating the current states as facts, the steps as rules, and the target state as a query, a semantic reasoning engine is able to find a satisfactory path to lead from the current state to the target state.
-There are still limitations that prevent the application of RESTdesc in the clinical domain, which will be discussed in details in the next section.
-Weighted state transition logic as presented in this paper is inspired by RESTdesc, and made several significant improvements to fit the requirements of the clinical pathway generation and adaption.
+There are still limitations that prevent the application of RESTdesc in the clinical domain, which will be discussed in detail in the next section.
+Weighted state transition logic as presented in this paper is inspired by RESTdesc, and made several significant improvements to fit the requirements of clinical pathway generation and adaption.